 SSPX: These are TLMs administered by priests of the Society of St. Pius X (SSPX).
 These are similar to TLMs administered by independent priests in that they are not under the control and approval of the local diocese and bishop.
-Yet even the Vatican has, at least once, acknowledged that their Masses are valid and that no sin is incurred in merely attending them.
+Yet even the Vatican has, more than once, acknowledged that their Masses are valid and that no sin is incurred in merely attending them, and that you can fulfill your Sunday obligation by attending a Mass celebrated by a priest of the SSPX.
 Furthermore in a document from the Holy See dated September 1, 2015, Pope Francis wrote that "those who during the Holy Year of Mercy approach these priests of the Fraternity of St Pius X to celebrate the Sacrament of Reconciliation shall validly and licitly receive the absolution of their sins."
 And on November 20, 2016, the Pope extended this decree by stating that "(f)or the Jubilee Year I had... granted that those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins.15 For the pastoral benefit of these faithful, and trusting in the good will of their priests to strive with God’s help for the recovery of full communion in the Catholic Church, I have personally decided to extend this faculty beyond the Jubilee Year, until further provisions are made, lest anyone ever be deprived of the sacramental sign of reconciliation through the Church’s pardon."
 Furthermore in a letter dated March 27, 2017, the Vatican stated that "the Holy Father... decided... to authorize local Ordinaries the possibility to grant faculties for the celebration of marriages of faithful who follow the pastoral activity of the Society [of Saint Pius X], according to the following provisions.
 Insofar as possible, the local Ordinary is to grant the delegation to assist at the marriage to a priest of the Diocese (or in any event, to a fully regular priest), such that the priest may receive the consent of the parties during the marriage rite, followed, in keeping with the liturgy of the Vetus ordo, by the celebration of the Mass, which may be celebrated by a priest of the Society.
 Where the above is not possible, or if there are no priests in the Diocese able to receive the consent of the parties, the Ordinary may grant the necessary faculties to the priest of the Society who is also to celebrate the Holy Mass, reminding him of the duty to forward the relevant documents to the Diocesan curia as soon as possible."
 The other sacraments administered by priests of the SSPX may be considered valid through supplied jurisdiction.
 They also accept Francis as the current Pope.
 SSPX is currently on record as publicly rejecting the New Mass and parts of Vatican 2.

 Archdiocese of Los Angeles